On this page:

 You DO NOT have the right to have your case tried before a jury in Municipal Court.

-You may call witnesses to testify in you own behalf.
+You may call witnesses to testify on your own behalf.
 You also have the right to have the court issue subpoenas for witnesses to ensure their appearance at trial.
 However, you must furnish the names, addresses and telephone numbers of these witnesses to the Court Clerk at least 10 working days before your trial date.
 The Court will only serve subpoenas within the City of Eastborough.
 Service outside of the City of Eastborough will be your responsibility and at your expense.

 As in all trials, the City will present its case first by calling witnesses to testify against you.